zzylol/zzylol.github.io/_pages/about.md

 Research Intern
 Azure for Operators, Microsoft, WA
 May 2022 - Aug.
 2022
-Fortunately mentored by Stefan Saroiu and Alec Wolman
+Fortunate to be mentored by Stefan Saroiu and Alec Wolman

 Research Intern
 Network Research Group, Microsoft Research Asia, Beijing
 Sep.
 2020 - May 2021
-Fortunately mentored by Zhixiong Niu
+Fortunate to be mentored by Zhixiong Niu

 Teaching
 ======